 All eastbound traffic on Northwest Sammamish Road will be detoured to I-90, and detours for cyclists will be provided.

 Question about WSDOT’s work?
 Call 206-440-4479 or send an email.

 - Eastbound lane closure of Northwest Sammamish Road: July 27-October 2020

 The City of Issaquah is working closely with WSDOT during this project to minimize impact to local neighborhoods, and coordinate work schedules as the City improves local water/stormwater infrastructure north of I-90.

 WSDOT’s project will also make room for the City to someday potentially add pedestrian/cyclist amenities in this area.
-While the City has this project listed in its Capital Improvement Plan, it requires a funding source.
-Issaquah has not allocated funding at this time to construct these amenities.
+Funding, however, is still needed, and likely years away.
 Learn more via this presentation.

 To stay connected on this this project, sign up for e-mail updates from WSDOT on their web page.

 To subscribe to general news for residents in either the South Cove/Greenwood Point or Newport areas, use the City’s Notify Me tool.